 When James Martin Douglass was born on 22 January 1832, in Tennessee, United States, his father, Martin Douglas, was 35 and his mother, Nancy J. Massey, was 36.
-He married Didama Webb on 1 June 1859, in San Joaquin, California, United States.
+He married Didamia Adaline Webb Douglass on 1 June 1859, in San Joaquin, California, United States.
 They were the parents of at least 6 sons and 7 daughters.
 He lived in California, United States in 1870 and Douglas Judicial Township, San Joaquin, California, United States in 1880.
 He died on 21 April 1892, in Linden, San Joaquin, California, United States, at the age of 60, and was buried in Stockton Rural Cemetery, Stockton, San Joaquin, California, United States.

 Do you know James Martin?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account